NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 # Vault Agent

-- The agent doesn’t persist anything to storage - all data is stored in memory
+- The agent doesn't persist anything to storage - all data is stored in memory
 - The agent looks to utilise two main functionalities:
     - **Auto-Auth:** Facilitates automatic authentication to Vault and management of token renewal processes
     - **Caching**: Allows client-side caching of responses containing newly-created tokens.